MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/avs-diagnostics/diagnostic-avs0004.md

 ## How to fix this diagnostic?

-Something went wrong when loading a ruleset, contact support for more help.
+Something went wrong when loading a ruleset, retry the operation and contact Partner Center support if it fails again.

 ## See Also